MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-overview.md

 - Command bar – Displays available actions such as **Save**, **Publish**, **Undo**, and **Redo**.
 - Panes – Displays panes with specific functions, such as a **Fields** pane that you use to add fields to a form.
 - Form preview – Displays a real-time preview of the form as it will appear to users when published.
 - Property pane – Displays properties of the selected element, and also allows you to make changes.
+More information: [Properties available in the form designer](form-designer-properties.md)

    ![Form designer layout](media/form-designer.png)